ojhstill/Weather_Sonification_ARM/README.md

 # Weather Sonification for ARM

-Design of a weather sonification product for the 'Design, Construction and Test' spring and summer term module - ElecEng, University of York, Year 2 (2019).
+Design of a weather sonification product for the second year 'Design, Construction and Test' spring and summer term module - Department of Electronic Engineering, University of York (2019).

 Coded in uVision for the STM32F407VG micro-controller processor unit.